ST. JAMES THE LESS

 Picture

-In addition to the Toliara Child education sponsorship program, the Diocese itself runs two schools and is building a third.
+In addition to the Toliara Child education sponsorship program, the Diocese itself runs four schools.
 The Rooted in Jesus discipleship program teaches new Christians about the Bible and how to live their new faith.
+In some areas there are also adult literacy programs.

 Picture